-Cause Analysis, Tracking, and Auditing
+Cause Analysis, Tracking & Auditing

 In addition to the real-time tracking of the review/approval process, companies interested in turning their approach to nonconforming parts into a value-added best practice need easy access to summary historical data.
 A historical perspective enables the identification of problems with a specific supplier or component.

-As a result, one can better determine whether an ongoing issue with nonconformance is rooted in a faulty process, a poor design, or lack of a particular skill.
+As a result, one can better determine whether an ongoing issue with nonconformance is rooted in a faulty process, a poor design or lack of a particular skill.
 Component deviation isn’t always a supplier problem.
 With a historical view of issues submitted by suppliers, a manufacturer can determine if the problem is an engineering flaw or quality issue at the manufacturer.

-The longer nonconforming parts go undetected, the more they cost a manufacturer in time, effort and lost partner and customer goodwill.
+The longer nonconforming parts go undetected, the more they cost a manufacturer in time, effort, and lost partner and customer goodwill.
 To prevent deviation from mushrooming into significant problems down the road, manufacturers should explore how to integrate their product deviation strategy with their supplier relationship management (SRM) tools and processes.

 It’s impractical to think that quality control systems will eliminate nonconforming parts altogether.
 Industry-leading manufacturers must find ways to address deviation as it occurs to minimize its impact on supply chain operations and isolate its causes.
 A more proactive approach to working with suppliers allows organizations to collect the information that’s critical to identifying the source of deviation.
-Manufacturers also need established processes and workflow that enforce a timely review/approval process within their own organization.
+Manufacturers also need established processes and workflows that enforce a timely review/approval process within their own organization.